Managed IT Services Cambridge

 What Cambridge Managed IT Costs

-$180 to $250 per user per month, tooling inclusive.
-Tier-1 and tier-2 auto suppliers with IATF + TISAX obligations at the upper end.
-Specialty-automation firms with CMMC-adjacent work at the upper end.
-General 401-corridor manufacturers sit in the middle.
+Pricing is per user, per month, tooling inclusive.
+Tier-1 and tier-2 auto suppliers carrying IATF and TISAX obligations sit at the upper end of scope; specialty-automation firms with CMMC-adjacent defense-supply work also sit higher; general 401-corridor manufacturers sit in the middle.
+We scope the security baseline to your supplier-audit reality rather than charging per ticket.

 Coverage for Cambridge and Surrounding Areas